Keep the Trail Access info current...

 Goldfields & Mining

-Corkwood and Scribbly Gum walking track is a 2.3km, grade 2 Circuit hike located in the Yuraygir National Park, NSW.
+Corkwood and Scribbly Gum walking track is a 2.3km, grade 2 circuit hike, located in the Yuraygir National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 Corkwood and Scribbly Gum walking track is a short, easy hike that follows Station Creek Estuary upstream through coastal and scribbly gum forest.
 Whether you’re staying at Station Creek campground and want to explore Yuraygir National Park, or are just looking for a place to stop off and stretch your legs while on a coastal road trip through NSW, this loop track is a great place to divert your attention.